 Step 1: sign up for a website monitoring tool like ChangeTower

 Step 3: Set your notification criteria

 Step 4: Ensure you’re alerted when the criteria is met

 Step 5: Buy, order, or sell – what you do with this information is up to you!

-User feedback is the best way that we know to learn, grow and evolve.
+User feedback is the best way we know to learn, grow and evolve.
 Have a feature you want to see?
 Want to see improved capabilities in an existing tool or feature?
 Let us know!